Looking to try paddle boarding? or just looking for your next board?

-This is a two-in-one hybrid board and can be used for both stand up and sit on paddling, making it the most versatile SUP on our list.
+This is 11 foot, two-in-one hybrid board and can be used for both stand up and sit on paddling, making it the most versatile SUP on our list.

 With its wave-piercing displacement style bow and broad planning hull with integral tri-fin design you can cut through the water smoothly with precision.

 This board is worthy enough for novice and intermediate boarders who are ready to get out on the water and start learning this awesome sport on flat water and even moderate waves.